xprgroupcorporation/xprgroupcorporation/README.md

 </h2>

 ## 👥 Who are we?
-This GitHub represents **XPR Group Corporation™** & Operated by **XPR Studio™** our main branch focused on online & digital products.
+This GitHub represents **XPR Group Corporation™** and is operated by **XPR Studio™**,
+our main branch focused on digital products and online systems.
-Think of this as our **main public workspace, experiment playground and portfolio**, where ideas are turned into real products.
+Think of this as our **main public workspace, experiment playground and portfolio**,
+where ideas are turned into real, usable, and scalable products.

 🚧 We are currently a growing startup, actively building and expanding.